 The objectives of the scheme are to keep employers' contributions at as constant a rate as possible.
 Funding levels are monitored on an annual basis.
-The most recent triennial valuation was completed on 31 March 2019 and sets the contribution rates in respect of the three-year period 2020/21 to 2022/23.
+The triennial valuation completed on 31 March 2019 sets the contribution rates in respect of the three-year period 2020/21 to 2022/23.